technicat/TootSDK/FORK.md

 ## Platform, Features, and Flavours

-- `instance.platform` returns a Platform descriptor with feature support queries like `platform.supportsAnnouncements` based on the detected Mastodon API version.
+- Platform descriptors with feature support queries like `platform.supportsAnnouncements` based on the detected Mastodon API version.
 This avoids having to query `TootClient.flavour` and `TootClient.supportsFeature`, and new platforms can be added without modifying TootFeature lists.
 The descriptors have inheritance hierarchies that mirror forking relationships, e.g. `Hometown` is a subclass of `Mastodon`.
-Ideally the platform determination should also check nodeinfo and instance v2.
+Derived via `instance.platform` but ideally the should also check nodeinfo and instance v2.
+Totally optional, it is only used at the application level.
 - Removed `TootFeature` and `TootSDKFlavour`.
 Platform determination has to be made at the UI level, anyway, so avoid branching at the low level.

 ## TootClient extensions